-(i) Successful transfer - Accompanied by suggestions and advice for future progress.

-(ii) Revision of application - The assessors may request further minor clarifications before making a first recommendation.
-In such cases it should be possible to complete the additional work within a month.

-(iii) Referral for a second attempt at transfer - This should normally involve the same assessors and take place within one term of the first attempt.
+- (i) Successful transfer Accompanied by suggestions and advice for future progress. - (ii) Revision of application The assessors may request further minor clarifications before making a first recommendation.
+In such cases it should be possible to complete the additional work within one month of the assessment. - (iii) Referral for a second attempt at transfer This should take place within one term of the first attempt and normally involve the same assessors.
+A fresh application form should be completed and an interview should always be held.
 If the first attempt is made in the fourth term or later of PRS status, a one-term extension of PRS status is automatically granted to allow the second attempt.
 This extension of PRS status does not affect the total amount of time permitted for registration on the DPhil.
 The assessors should provide clear guidance on what needs to be done to improve the application prior to the second attempt at transfer being submitted.
 This may require additional written work or other evidence, and possibly the appointment of an additional assessor.